Thing-in-itself: F. H. Jacobi

 The first to criticize the concept of a thing-in-itself was F. H. Jacobi, with the expression:

 I could not enter into the system without the assumption of the concept of the thing-in-itself and, on the other hand, I could not remain in it with this concept.

 G. E. Schulze

-The anonymously published work Aenesidemus was one of the most successful attacks against the project of Kant.
+The anonymously published work Aenesidemus was one of the most successful criticisms against Kantian philosophy.
 According to Kant's teaching, things-in-themselves cannot cause appearances, since the category of causality can only find application to objects of experience.
 Kant, therefore, does not have the right to claim the existence of things-in-themselves.

 This contradiction was subsequently generally accepted as being the main problem of the thing-in-itself.
 The attack on the thing-in-itself, and the skeptical work in general, had a big impact on Fichte, and Schopenhauer called G. E. Schulze, who was revealed to be the author, “the acutest" of Kant's opponents.